insraq/insraq.github.com/_posts/2018-3-24-c-sharp-godot-reflection.md

     {
         public static void WireNodes(this Node node)
         {
-            // Search all fields in the class

             FieldInfo[] info = node
                 .GetType()
                 .GetFields(BindingFlags.DeclaredOnly | BindingFlags.Public | BindingFlags.NonPublic | BindingFlags.Instance);

             foreach (var f in info)
             {

-                // Check whether the field has Node attribute

                 NodeAttribute attr = (NodeAttribute)Attribute.GetCustomAttribute(f, typeof(NodeAttribute));
                 if (attr != null)
                 {
                     // Get the node using NodePath and set the field value